bixbydevelopers/capsule-sample-earthquake-insights/README.md

 </p>

 ## Overview
 This capsule allows users to search for earthquakes that occurred globally based on date-time, location, and minimum, maximum or approximate magnitude.
-This capsule demonstrates a sample implementation of Bixby’s DateTime and Geo libraries.
+This capsule demonstrates a sample implementation of Bixby’s DateTime and Geo libraries and is the companion to the [Mastering DateTime and Geo Libraries](https://bixby.developer.samsung.com/newsroom/en-us/When-and-Where-Mastering-DateTime-and-Geo-Libraries) article.

 ## How to get started
 * Download and install the Bixby Studio IDE from the Bixby Developer Center.